MalteKurz/VineCopulaMatlab/docs/Functions/VineCopulaFit.md

        ParamHat        = The ML-estimates of the parameters for the (d-1)*d/2 pair-copulas.
 These estimates are given
                          in the same order as the families vector, but in a row-vector.
-If a pair-copula is a independence copula, then there is no estimate given.
+If a pair-copula is an independence copula, then there is no estimate given.
 Furthermore, if a pair-copula has two or more parameters, the estimates are given in same order as they have to be provided if the pair- copula is considered only.
-For example for a t- copula, the first estimate is for the parameter rho and the second one for the degrees of freedom parameter nu.
+For example, for a t- copula, the first estimate is for the parameter rho and the second one for the degrees of freedom parameter nu.
-       MaxLogLikes     = The first entry is the value of copula-log- likelihood evaluated at the sequtially estimated
+       MaxLogLikes     = The first entry is the value of copula-log- likelihood evaluated at the sequentially estimated
                          ML-estimates.
 The second value is the value of the copula-log-likelihood evaluated for the
                          joint ML-estimates.
-       theta0          = The vector of ML-estimates, which are obtained by using the sequentially estimation approach.
+       theta0          = The vector of ML-estimates, which are obtained by using the sequential estimation approach.
 Note
-                         that this estimates are also used as starting point for the global maximum likelihood
+                         that these estimates are also used as starting point for the global maximum likelihood
                          estimation.